Manila City Hall and The ZEN Tower, Manila

 According to wikipedia, Neoclassical architecture is an architectural style produced by the neoclassical movement that began in the mid-18th century, manifested both in its details as a reaction against the Rococo style of naturalistic ornament, and in its architectural formulas as an outgrowth of some classicizing features of Late Baroque.
 In its purest form it is a style principally derived from the architecture of Classical Greece and Rome.
 In form, Neoclassical architecture emphasizes the wall rather than chiaroscuro and maintains separate identities to each of its parts.

-5. BUILT ENVIRONMENT or CONTEXT
+5. BUILT ENVIRONMENT

 The term built environment refers to the human-made surroundings that provide the setting for human activity, ranging in scale from buildings and parks or green space to neighborhoods and cities that can often include their supporting infrastructure, such as water supply, or energy networks.